lbos7/lbos7.github.io/_projects/01-Ping Pong Robot From Scratch.md

 ---

 # Ping Pong Robot from Scratch
 The goal of this project is to build a omnidirectional robot from scratch that is capable of returning ping pong balls to a player.
-As of 1/31/25, the initial robot has been built and my focus has shifted to the software side of the project.
+As of 2/8/25, the initial robot has been built and my focus has shifted to the software side of the project.
+I have developed some simple code to test the robot's movement and started work on making the ROS2 packages.
 <br>
 <br>